AhDoozy/rl-goal-tracker-v2/README.md

 - ⌨️ Keyboard shortcut fixes and enhancements
 - 🗑️ Automatic removal of empty goals to keep lists tidy
 - 🔄 Visual refresh issue resolved on login
+- ✅ Fixed child task refresh issues by recursively refreshing all descendants.
+- 🗂️ Fixed blank panel issue when switching from Home to Goal view.
+- 💬 Fixed completion chat message not appearing on task completion.

 ---